[Editor’s note: This story was originally published February 2018.]

 You’ve probably not heard of Southeastern Grocers.
 That’s because, aside from not being a publicly-traded entity, it doesn’t do business under its corporate name.
 You’ve probably heard of its stores though, particularly if you’re from the south.
 It’s the owner of BI-LO, Harveys, Winn-Dixie and Fresco y Mas grocery stores, some of which have been around for eons.

-Right now, Southeastern Grocers is the nation’s fifth-largest grocery store network.
-In the modern era, however, being the fifth largest operator isn’t a whole lot better than being the fiftieth largest.
+Right now, Southeastern Grocers is the nation’s eleventh-largest grocery store network.
+In the modern era, however, that isn’t a whole lot better than being the fiftieth largest.
 It’s business that relies on scale, and lots of it.
 Kroger Co (NYSE:KR) and Amazon.com, Inc. (NASDAQ:AMZN) have it.
 Southeastern Grocers doesn’t.

-In November, chatter first surfaced that the company wouldn’t even come close to making the full service payments due on its $1 billion in debt.
-While nothing has come of that threat yet, the fact that the discussion is making the rounds at all bodes poorly.
+Last year, chatter first surfaced that the company wouldn’t even come close to making the full service payments due on its $1 billion in debt.
+Increasingly, it looks as if it will fall to Amazon before too long.

 Last but not least, add Fitbit Inc (NYSE:FIT) to your list of companies that won’t be around as you know and love them today.